 From how he uses performance metrics to limit himself, to how he keeps training fresh after all these years as a pro, here’s what Don had to say on the topic of motivation in sports.

-Is there such a thing as being too motivated in SPORTs, PARTICULARLY IN triathlon?
+Is there such a thing as being too motivated in SPORTs?
 What problems can that cause?

 “Of course there is.
 It’s a balance between performance goals, training and life.
-To be too psyched can lead to making small mistakes and being too absorbed in yourself and maybe missing the moment of your performance, you still need control in your race — especially the longer ones.”
+Being too psyched can lead to making small mistakes and being too absorbed in yourself, maybe missing the moment of your performance.
+It’s important to maintain control over your workouts (not to get too carried away and end up doing too much) and when racing — especially the longer ones.”